NilsLevillain/NoWasteAllocationTool/memory-bank/progress.md

 ## Current Status
 - Data ingestion and preprocessing layer is now stable and well-tested.
 - Core optimization logic is integrated with the new data loading utilities.
 - `/api/auto_allocate` endpoint correctly saves allocations to the database, and the frontend now accurately reflects these changes.
+The "NEW SKU" logic used by this endpoint is updated.
 - The `/api/allocation_data` endpoint now serves allocation data sourced from the database, providing a consistent view for the frontend.
 - Client-side handling of the auto-allocation process in `frontend/app.js` is more robust.
+- Initial backend and frontend components for the "EAN Allocation Deep Dive" feature are in place.
 - Ready to proceed with further development on optimization logic and UI, with a solid foundation for data handling and display.
+- *Ongoing*: Debugging the 404 error for `/api/ean_deep_dive_data` and the "out of application context" error in its unit tests.